lumeland/lume.land/docs/configuration/add-files.md

 function.

 The signature of `site.copy()` is exactly the same as `site.add()`.
 The only difference is the copied files won't be processed.
+As `site.add()`, copying from NPM and GitHub is also supported.

 ```js
 site.use(postcss());